 I find making fine art prints to be far and away the most satisfying aspect of photography.
 While visiting beautiful wilderness areas is its own immeasurable reward, the creation of a fully visualized print is the only tangible expression of fine art photography.
-I enjoy the process and results of enlarging to any desired and practicable size with "commonly" available silver materials, and reasonably transportable cameras.
+I enjoy the process and results of enlarging to any desired and practicable size with commonly available silver materials, and reasonably transportable cameras.
 It seems that all that I want to communicate artistically (or perhaps that which is communicated through me) is both possible and fulfilling with traditional silver enlarging techniques.

 There are a multitude of wonderful alternative printing techniques (e.g., platinum/palladium, collodion, daguerreotypes, etc.) being revived and practiced by many talented darkroom artists.
 Most of these produce final photographic art pieces no larger than the original negatives, and while ever larger specialty film cameras and digital internegatives are used to address this limitation, they also introduce a host of other issues inherent to their size.

 I use relatively simple darkroom equipment and procedures to execute my vision and produce an expressive print.
 I don't use "heroic" methods in order to print "difficult" negatives.
-Truthfully, I have too many good negatives yet to print to waste time attempting to whip bad ones into shape – this despite the fact that many landscape opportunities are fleeting in nature.
+Truthfully, I have far too many good negatives yet to print to waste time attempting to whip bad ones into shape – this despite the fact that many landscape opportunities are fleeting in nature.
 Better to look forward to revisiting a favorite location to experience the thrill of a thunderstorm in the high country all over again!